 Old-line bike manufacturers are producing more products for mature riders

 and new manufacturers are appearing frequently.
-The cycling industry has finally noticed that bicycle riding boomers are a hugh market that they can no longer ignore.
+The cycling industry has finally noticed that bicycle riding boomers are a huge market that they can no longer ignore.

 The days of bicycles being just toys for the young are long gone!